Tinkerforge/doc/source/Software/Brickd.rst

    :align: center
    :target: ../_images/Screenshots/brickd_windows_2.jpg

-Next you will be the installation path will be questioned.
+Next the installation path will be questioned.
 Change it if necessary and click "Install".

-At the end of the installation process a window will come up which informs you, that you may have to install the Bricks drivers manually (see section below).
+At the end of the installation process a window will come up which informs you, that you may have to install the Brick drivers manually (see section below).
 Press "OK" and reboot your PC.